RajeevBaniya/meeting-notes-summarizer-and-sharer/README.md

 link - https://meeting-notes-summarizer-app.vercel.app/

-A simple app that helps summarize meeting transcripts using AI and share them via email.
+It helps to summarize meeting transcripts using AI and share them via email.

 ## How it works